greyhoundforty/rst-quest/site-src/content/post/ibmcloud-packer.md

+---
+author: "Ryan Tiffany"
-# Getting Started with Packer on IBM Cloud
+title: "Getting Started with Packer on IBM Cloud"
+date: "2022-06-10"
+tags:
+- packer
+categories:
+- ibmcloud
+---

+In this guide I will introduce you to [Packer](https://www.packer.io), it's main components, and then how to use it on the IBM Cloud to build "golden images".

 ## Packer Overview